datarobot/airflow-provider-datarobot/docs/examples/dataprep_wrangler_autopilot.md

 `path: datarobot_provider/example_dags/dataprep_wrangler_autopilot.py`

-The `dataprep_wrangler_autopilot` DAG demonstrates how to use the DataRobot provider for Apache Airflow to create a project, train a model, and register it to DataRobot MLOps.
+The `dataprep_wrangler_autopilot` DAG demonstrates how to use the DataRobot provider for Apache Airflow to create a project, train a model, and register it to DataRobot.
 The initial demo flow utilizes a public `.csv` file with hospital readmissions data.

 ## Requirements